simon-weber/gmusicapi/README.md

 ##Usage

-gmapi.api.Api is the user-facing interface.
+gmusicapi.api.Api is the user-facing interface.
 To get started, install the dependencies and see example.py.
 For more information, see the [documentation](http://readthedocs.org/docs/unofficial-google-music-api/en/latest) and testing code.

 ##Dependencies